microsoft/perfview/README.md

     4. Build perfView by typing the command 'msbuild'

-  * If you get an error "MSB8036: The Windows SDK version 10.0.17763.0 was not found",  Or you get a 'assert.h' not found error, or frankly any error associated with building the ETWClrProfiler dlls, you should make sure that you have the Windows 10.0.17763.0
+  * If you get an error "MSB8036: The Windows SDK version 10.0.17763.0 was not found",  Or you get a 'assert.h' not found error, or frankly any error associated with building the ETWClrProfiler dlls, you should make sure that you have the Windows 10 SDK installed.
-  SDK installed.
 Unfortunately this library tends not to be installed with Visual Studio anymore unless you ask for it explicitly.
 To fix it launch the Visual Studio Installer, modify the installation, and then look under the C++ Desktop Development and check that the Windows SDK 10.0.17763.0 option is selected.
 If not, select it and continue.
 Then try building PerfView again.

+  * If you get an error "MSB8040: Spectre-mitigated libraries are required for this project",  modify your Visual Studio installation to ensure that you have the 'MSVC v143 - VS 2022 C++ x64/x86 Spectre-mitigated libs (Latest)' component installed.

 ### Running Tests